• App

 Panthéon

-Whether you landed the night before or on the day of, it’s best to keep your first day in Paris chill and flexible — long plane rides are no joke.
+Whether you landed the night before or on the day of, it’s best to keep your first day in Paris chill.
+The plane rides and immigration queues are no joke.

 We suggest starting with the Panthéon, a famous attraction with centuries of stories hidden within its walls.
-Right after its inception, the Panthéon functioned as a church, as intended.
-Soon after, it was treated as a mausoleum to commemorate important French figures who had passed.
+Right after its founding, the Panthéon functioned as a church, as intended.
+Soon after, it was treated as a mausoleum to commemorate important French figures who had passed away.

-Afterward, consider taking a moment to view Notre Dame Cathedral (just 1km away!), an emblem of Gothic architecture and a testament to Paris's rich history and cultural heritage, despite its current restoration.
+Afterward, consider taking a moment to view the Notre Dame Cathedral (just 1 km away!), an emblem of Gothic architecture and a testament to Paris's rich history and cultural heritage, despite its current restoration.

 Basilica of Sacré-Cœur de Montmartre